vfarcic/devops26/manuscript/17-progressive-delivery.md

 We will explore how Jenkins X integrates with Flagger, Istio, and Prometheus which, when combined, can be used to facilitate canary deployments.
 Each will start by getting a small percentage of the traffic and analyzing metrics such as response errors and duration.
 If these metrics fit a predefined requirement, the deployment of the new release will continue, and more and more traffic will be forwarded to it until everything goes through the new release.
 If these metrics are not successful for any reason, our deployment will be rolled back and marked as a failure.
 To do all that, we'll start with a rapid overview of those tools.
 Just remember that what you'll read next is a high-level overview, not an in-depth description.
 A whole book can be written on Istio alone, and this chapter is already too big.

-## A Quick Introduction To Istio, Prometheus, Flagger, And Grafana
+## A Quick Introduction To Istio, Prometheus, And Flagger

 [Istio](https://istio.io) is a service mesh that runs on top of Kubernetes.
 Quickly after the project was created, it became one of the most commonly used in Kubernetes.
 It allows traffic management that enables us to control the flow of traffic and other advanced networking such as point to point security, policy enforcement, automated tracing, monitoring, and logging.